Tako-21/GNL/README.md

 ## How to install and run the project
 `git clone https://github.com/Tako-21/GNL.git`

-`cd Gnl && ./run.sh`  Here you will have to put the number call functions and the buffer size.
+`cd GNL && ./run.sh`  Here you will have to put the number call functions and the buffer size.

 Enjoy !
 You can modify the filetest.txt for your own tests.